Department of Health and Social Care

 Minister of State (Department of Health and Social Care)

-To ask the Secretary of State for Health and Social Care, what steps his Department is taking to support hospices in City of Durham constituency.
+To ask the Secretary of State for Health and Social Care, what steps he is taking to ensure that glaucoma monitoring services are available to patients in Lincolnshire.

 Stephen Kinnock